oanhnn/docker-go-workbench/README.md

 $ docker run --rm -it -v $(pwd):/app oanhnn/go-workbench:x.xx sh
 ```

-No, you can build your source code
+Now, you can build your source code

 ## Contributing